 Introduces students to the process of research, including the ability to work from libraries, exhibitions and institutional archives, and developing skills in visual literacy and academic writing.
 Students are encouraged to develop independence of thought by discovering, evaluating and making appropriate use of a wide range of approaches to research and writing.
-Complimenting the courses on theory, this course assists students with the identification of their own interests as they move towards choosing a thesis topic.
+This course assists students with the identification of their own interests as they move towards choosing a topic for the professional research project.